emilynordmann/AllOfUs-intro-to-r/book/04-office-hour-1.Rmd

 ## Schedule and Zoom link

-* The first live office hour session will take place on X Xth November at x - ypm via [Zoom]().
+* The first live office hour session will take place on Wednesday 2nd November 2pm EDT via [Zoom]().
-* There is no passcode but the waiting room will be enabled.
+* The passcode is [] and the waiting room will be enabled.
 Please ensure that your Zoom name is set to the name that you used to register with the *All of Us* Researcher Academy otherwise you may not be allowed entry to the session.

 ## Content